Learn something new every day

 Deficiencies are a real concern for people who either don’t have access to fresh food or who have poor diets either due to lifestyle choices or medical issues.
 Chronic shortages can lead to muscular deterioration, an inability to concentrate, and problems with blood chemistry, among other things.
 Most of the time dietary supplements will fix the situation, but serious problems can arise if things aren’t caught quickly enough.

 Nutrients change forms, transitioning between organic and inorganic forms in natural cycles and along natural pathways, before and after being absorbed and used by plants and animals.
-There are significant differences between inorganic and organic nutrients, but distinguishing between the two types is ultimately of limited value.
 For example, the inorganic forms of nutrients essential to plant life — principally nitrogen, phosphorous, and sulfur — can be readily absorbed and used by plants.
 Their organic counterparts, on the other hand, have to be broken down into simpler forms before the nutrients they hold can be absorbed.
-Whether organic or inorganic, both contain nutrients that life forms have evolved to absorb and use to sustain themselves.
+Whether organic or inorganic, both contain nutrients that life forms have evolved to sustain themselves.

 @MrsWinslow - It's definitely confusing!
 But many people will get enough vitamins and minerals for health if they eat lots and lots of fruits and vegetables.
 Many or most women will benefit from taking a calcium supplement, and all women of childbearing age should take folic acid (available on those orange women's multivitamins).